skillpub/collaboration/README.md

 # Quickstart

-The Skillpub is distributed as a Python package on the Python Package Index (PyPI) and hosted on your server.
+The Skillpub is **distributed :floppy_disk: as a Python package** on the Python Package Index (PyPI) and hosted on your server :computer:.
 The server requarements are
   Linux machine (CentOS, Ubuntu, Debian, ... )
   Python 3.6 and above with pip